owenlongbo/McImage/README.md

 > The user use v0.0.2 update plugin need update your mctools dir together.

+- 0.1.4 : Bug fix, add the white list feature, add the img width and height check feature.
 - 0.1.2 : Bug fix(Fix the problem that check image size not work)
 - 0.1.1 : Bug fix(Fix the problem not work for module and fix the problem of enableWhenDebug not work)
 - 0.0.4 : Add auto choose system future.Remove webpQualitu config (Set inappropriate will result the img lossless)